robotpy/robotpy-wpilib-utilities/README.rst

 Documentation
 -------------

-API Documentation can be found at http://robotpy-wpilib-utilities.readthedocs.org/en/latest/
+* API Documentation can be found at http://robotpy-wpilib-utilities.readthedocs.io
+* Example programs can be found at https://github.com/robotpy/examples

 Contribution guidelines
 -----------------------